-The School of Labor and Employment Relations helps to support this mission by offering a challenging undergraduate program, opportunities to get involved in student organizations, participate in study abroad, and connect with leading human resource management and employment relations faculty as well as our supportive and involved alumni working around the world.
-We welcome you to learn more about the opportunities available to Schreyer scholars jointly enrolled in the Labor and Human Resources (LHR) major and in Schreyer Honors College.
+The School of Labor and Employment Relations helps to support this mission by offering a challenging undergraduate program with opportunities to get involved in student organizations, participate in education abroad, and connect with leading human resource management and employment relations faculty, as well as our supportive and involved alumni working around the world.
+We welcome you to learn more about the opportunities available to Schreyer Scholars who are majoring in Labor and Human Resources (LHR).

 Schreyer Scholars with declared or intended majors in LHR work with the faculty honors adviser, Cody Stephens, on honors-specific matters like the annual Schreyer Plan and fulfillment of honors credit requirements, and the development of an honors thesis topic.
-For more general advising questions, Schreyer students can work with the LHR major’s undergraduate advisers.
+For more general academic advising questions, Schreyer Scholars can work with the LHR major’s academic advisers.

 Admission